anniecherk/and-now-with-feeling/README.md

-*Friends, are you sick of returning Results without really expressing them?*
+**Friends!
+Are you sick of returning Results without really expressing them?**

 Look no further!
-We present for your assumement:
+We present for your amusement:

 # good! and bad!
 ## macros for redefining Ok and Err... now with feeling!